Boy, do I love lists of everything. They are concrete, they are concentrated and you can soak up a ton of helpful information in just a few minutes.

 59. Make a clear decision to get organized.

-If you really want to get organized, make a decision.
+Anyway, if you really want to get organized, make a decision.
 Write it down if you need.
-Just make it strong and irreversible.
+Just make it strong and irreversible – make it your lifestyle to be an organized person.

 61. Use sticky notes or washi tape for extra organization in your planner.